app-generator/docs-old/content/bulma-css-templates/dashkit-pro-v3.md

 ```
 $ gulp dev
-$
-$ # Dashkit is now viewable at: http://localhost:3000
 ```

+Dashkit is now viewable at `http://localhost:3000`

 &#x20;If all goes well, we should see Dashkit PRO running in the browser.